TheMetaSetter/TheMetaSetter/README.md

 - 👋 Hi, I’m @TheMetaSetter
-- 👀 I'm interested in Data Science and Machine Learning and am enthusiastic about applying these fields in a business environment to create real value.
+- 👀 I'm interested in Mathematics, Data Science and Machine Learning and am enthusiastic about applying these fields in a business environment to create real value.
-- 🌱 I’m currently pursuing a Bachelor of Information Technology at Ho Chi Minh University of Science.
+- 🌱 I’m a sophomore pursuing a Bachelor of Information Technology at Ho Chi Minh University of Science.
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me -->